 Pet Friendly Shelters in Your Area

-July’s news is for Cat Pet Sitters and Cat owners alike.
+July’s mews is for Cat Pet Sitters and Cat owners alike.
 I live in Florida, so July is a Hurricane Month for sure.
 The county that I live in, Hillsborough County, has a total of 4 hurricane pet shelters.
 We now have a shelter in each county quadrant.
 Even though hurricanes may not be your state’s summer adventure, you should still know where your pet friendly shelters are for when “your state’s weather adventure” does arrive.

 What to Bring – Generally

 - A crate or carrier for transporting the animal, a leash and a muzzle, if you think your pet may bite.
 Put on the crate the name and telephone number of a relative outside the threatened areas, plus the name and number of your veterinarian.

 - A week of pet food, toys, kitty litter, and a blanket with your scent to make the pet feel more at home.